-Lobuche peak climbing in Everest region with the Everest Base camp.
+Lobuche Peak Climbing with the Everest Base Camp

-Lobuche east peak climbing offer a great opportunity of 6000 meter trekking peak climbing with the hike to EBC.
-This peak situated between the Chola pass and Everest base camp.
+Lobuche east peak climbing offers a great opportunity of 6000 meters trekking peak climbing with the hike to EBC.
+This peak is situated between the Chola pass and Everest base camp.
 Importantly we trek the less trodden section of Everest region to get to the Lobuche base camp.
-As you climb to the southern Base Camp at an altitude of 5500 meters, you will have stunning views of Ama Dablam, Tawache and many more spectacular mountains.
-The stunning views mt.
+As you climb to the southern Base Camp at an altitude of 5500 meters, you will have stunning views of Ama Dablam, Tawache, and many more spectacular mountains.
+The stunning views of mt.
 Everest and parade of peaks from the Lobuche summit is simply break-taking.
 Lobuche east peak summit can be reached with some degree of difficulty by gaining the notch with a descent followed by a climb of steep snowy slopes to the amazing top.

-A Climbing Clinic course held at base camp organised by our experienced mountain expert instructors.
+A Climbing Clinic course is held at a base camp organized by our experienced mountain expert instructors.
 This will ensure that you acquire the necessary skills and confidence to achieve your goal.
-It is not mandatory that you have prior climbing experience to join this Lobuche east peak climbing.
-However, good outdoor experience and a sound level of fitness is necessary.
+You don't need to have the prior climbing experience to join this Lobuche east peak climbing.
+However, a good outdoor experience and a sound level of fitness are necessary.
 The more fit you the more you enjoy your adventure.
-Thus Lobuche east peak climbing offer a great opportunity of wonderful trekking to peak climbing in the glorious Everest region.
+Thus Lobuche east peak climbing offers a great opportunity for wonderful trekking to peak climbing in the glorious Everest region.

-We stay at local teahouse while trekking up to the base camp of Lobuche peak.
-Once we get to the base camp away from the the house we will have the tented camp to stay on our Lobuche east peak climbing trip.
-We have our cook to prepare all the meals at 5000 meter elevation even thought at extreme surroundings.
-While on stay at teahouse on trekking section the teahouse cook prepare all the meals and off course full board meals with your selection of foods.
-We carry the Oxygen with comprehensive first aid kit as a safety back up.
+We stay at a local teahouse while trekking up to the base camp of Lobuche peak.
+Once we get to the base camp away from the house we will have the tented camp to stay on our Lobuche east peak climbing trip.
+We have our cook to prepare all the meals at 5000 meters elevation even though in extreme surroundings.
+While on the stay at teahouse on trekking section the teahouse cook prepares all the meals and of course full board meals with your selection of foods.
+We carry the Oxygen with a comprehensive first aid kit as a safety backup.
 No doubt we make sure to have enough trek crew including a porter to each trekker.
-Thus they carry the less wight and of course we are proud to share the benefit of tourism with local people with your support.
+Thus they carry less weight and of course, we are proud to share the benefit of tourism with local people with your support.